The Best Smart Coffee Machine In 2022

 Ultimate temperature control

-Amazing preinfusion control
+Incredible preinfusion control

-Not only do you have control over the pump power when it comes to pre-infusion, being able to troubleshoot both the preinfusion power and the preinfusion time offers you rare flexibility over the preinfusion.
+Not only do you have control over the pump power when it comes to pre-infusion, being able to troubleshoot both the preinfusion power and the preinfusion time provides you rare flexibility over the preinfusion.

 Unparalleled (at this price point) temperature stability